ehsanngh/ehsanngh/README.md

 ### Hi there 👋

-I am a graduate researcher at Michigan State University.
-My interests lie at the intersection of engineering and computer science.
-In my current role, I am focused on the development of real-time, patient-specific models by integrating physics-informed machine learning with traditional numerical methods.
-My objective is to facilitate efficient inverse modeling and parameter estimation, contributing to the evolution of personalized treatments.
+I am a computational scientist with a passion for leveraging computational models and algorithms to address complex scientific problems.
+As a Ph.D. candidate at Michigan State University, my research integrates physics-informed machine learning with traditional numerical methods to develop real-time, subject-specific cardiovascular models.
+This work aims to enhance the efficiency and accuracy of medical diagnostics and treatments.

 🔗 Let's connect!
 - [LinkedIn](https://www.linkedin.com/in/se-naghavi/)